crewtimer/crewtimer-fl-connect/README.md

 1. Find the macOS IP Address for the Parallels container.
 Issue `ifconfig` and look for the IP address associated with the vnic1 interface.
 E.g. 10.37.129.2.
 This will be used within FinishLynx.
 2. Run FinishLynx within Parallels and configure a scoreboard with the IP address found in the prior step.
-3. Run CrewTimer FL Connect on macOS: `npm start`
+3. Run CrewTimer FL Connect on macOS: `yarn start`

 ## Using Manual Start on FL